County of Santa Barbara

 GENERAL SERVICES DEPARTMENT

-Project No. 8805), Calle Real Campus Design and Development Standards (County Project No.
+(County Project No. 8805), Calle Real Campus Design and Development Standards (County

-23014) and Final Environmental Impact Report (FEIR) for the Calle Real Campus Master Plan
+Project No. 23014) and Final Environmental Impact Report (FEIR) for the Calle Real

-No. 21010) and adopt the mitigation monitoring and reporting program as conditions of approval
+(Project No. 21010) and adopt the mitigation monitoring and reporting program as conditions

-for a project and incorporates those into the project pursuant to the California Environmental
+of approval for a project and incorporates those into the project pursuant to the California

 d) Determine approval of the Calle Real Campus Master Plan and adoption of the Calle Real

-State Guidelines for the Implementation of CEQA, finding that the activities involve only feasibility or
+the State Guidelines for the Implementation of CEQA, finding that the activities involve only

-planning studies for possible future actions which the Board has not approved, adopted or funded.
+feasibility or planning studies for possible future actions which the Board has not approved,

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY